 Community talk: truth-telling and reconciliation

-We were excited to host a community talk at Kyneton Town Hall as part of Reconciliation Week this year.
+We were excited to host a community talk at Kyneton Town Hall as part of Reconciliation Week in 2022.

 Special guest speakers included Brent Ryan, Assistant Director Education at Yoorrook Justice Commission, and Nicole Findlay CEO Reconciliation Victoria.

 Brent shared stories and raised awareness of the work of the Yoorrook Justice Commission, who have recently begun the first formal truth-telling process into historical and ongoing injustices experienced by First Peoples in Victoria.
 Nicole spoke of the work of Reconciliation Victoria, Macedon Ranges Shire Council’s recent Reconciliation Action Plan and ignited our thinking around the ongoing work of reconciliation in our community.

 The event, which also featured a Welcome to Country, was recorded and is available to view in two parts below.

 Local students perform Reconciliation Now